Intsights/sergeant/docs/worker/worker/finalize.md

-# Worker - finalize
+# finalize

-The `finalize` method is invoked by the once after it has exceeded the maximum number of tasks per run.
-This is the opportunity to collect metrics, to close handles, and to perform cleanups.
+The `finalize` method is invoked when the maximum number of tasks per run has been reached.
+It is invoked only once.
+This is a good time for collecting metrics, closing handles, and performing cleanups.

 ## Definition